ropensci/roweb3/content/blog/2023-05-18-champions-program-teams/index.md

 My name is Carolina Pradier, I am an economist and data scientist.
 I have a degree in Economics, and I am currently finishing my Master's degree in Labour Studies, both at the University of Buenos Aires.

-I work as a research assistant at CEPED-UBA and I'm also an active member of Ecofeminita's economics and data team (ecofemidata) and maintainer of the eph R package.
+I work as a research and teaching assistant at [CEPED-UBA](https://www.economicas.uba.ar/institutos_y_centros/ceped/) and I'm also an active member of Ecofeminita's economics and data team ([ecofemidata](https://ecofeminita.com/ecofemidata)) and maintainer of the [eph](https://github.com/holatam/eph) R package.
 Throughout the rOpenSci Champions Program I intend to enhance the eph R package (reorganizing the package, reducing its dependencies, improving the package’s functions’ processing speed, upgrading the user experience, etc.).

 I applied to the Program in order to improve my skills and bring new tools to the social scientists’ communities in which I am actively involved and thus strengthen our capacities to transform reality.
 Furthermore, I intend to bring researchers from my country closer to the R community and hope to meet new professionals I can collaborate with in the future.
 Needless to say, I am particularly excited about the prospect of participating in a program aimed at making the R community more inclusive.